HwWobbe/WipHww/README.md

       - ?? inconsistently triggered /?
       - confirm tbh test is active since it may not be - of the desktop  version may respond differently
         - verify via: https://chatgpt.com/g/g-1UkbNbnZm-git-hivemind/c/686571f2-f89c-8000-9db2-1dc47473ea4c
-  - make more use of this in LinkedIn - try Remarkable - in confunction with Slack ?
+  - make more use of this in LinkedIn - try Remarkable - in conjunction with Slack ?

 ....
   - DanS re Review